graphteon/juriko-cli/README.md

 1. Download and install [LM Studio](https://lmstudio.ai/)
 2. Download a model (e.g., Llama 2, Code Llama, Mistral)
 3. Start the local server (usually runs on `http://localhost:1234/v1`)
-4. Select "Local" provider in JURIKO and use the wizard
+4. Select "Local" provider in KILOCODE and use the wizard

 **Ollama:**
 1. Install [Ollama](https://ollama.ai/)
 2. Pull a model: `ollama pull llama2`
 3. Start Ollama server: `ollama serve` (runs on `http://localhost:11434/v1`)
-4. Select "Local" provider in JURIKO and configure
+4. Select "Local" provider in KILOCODE and configure

 **llama.cpp:**
 1. Build llama.cpp with server support
 2. Start server: `./server -m model.gguf --port 8080`
-3. Use `http://localhost:8080/v1` as base URL in JURIKO
+3. Use `http://localhost:8080/v1` as base URL in KILOCODE

 #### Local LLM Configuration Wizard

-When you select "Local" as your provider, JURIKO will guide you through a 4-step configuration wizard:
+When you select "Local" as your provider, KILOCODE will guide you through a 4-step configuration wizard:

 1. **Base URL**: Enter your local server URL (e.g., `http://localhost:1234/v1`)
 2. **Model Name**: Specify the model name your server uses